rohitrahul-wynk/rediswrapper/readme.md

 Contributing
 Contributions to RedisWrapper are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue on the GitHub repository.

-License
-RedisWrapper is licensed under the MIT License.

 Acknowledgements
-RedisWrapper was inspired by the need for an easy-to-use wrapper around Redis, providing namespace support.
-Special thanks to the Redis community for their excellent work on Redis.
+RedisWrapper was inspired by the need for an easy-to-use wrapper around Redis for ML team, providing namespace support.